 However, this does complicate other illnesses.
 Instead of just fighting a single illness, your cat may have to fend off their primary illness and feline herpes.

 There is no cure for this condition.
-Therefore, treatment revolves around helping your cat manage symptoms.
+Therefore, treatment revolves around helping your cat manage signs.
 As the eyes are often bothered, eye ointments and drops may be used.
 Cats with recurrent infections may need antibiotics or antiviral medications.
-Secondary infections often require antibiotics, as well.
+Secondary infections often require antibiotics as well.